-Thank you for purchasing the Metrilogics Task Rate Calculator app for the iPhone and iPod touch.
-We hope you'll be able to take full advantage of its ability to quickly and easily quantify "what it takes" to perform any task—whether producing widgets at a factory, moving pallets of raw material in a warehouse, reconciling customer accounts in a financial services firm, or processing new customer applications at a bank or mortgage company.
+Thank you for purchasing the Metrilogics Task Rate Calculator app for the iPhone, iPad, iPod touch and Mac.
+We hope you'll be able to take full advantage of its ability to quickly and easily quantify "what it takes" to perform any task—whether producing widgets at a factory, moving pallets of raw material in a warehouse distribution center, reconciling customer accounts in a financial services firm, processing new customer applications at a bank or mortgage company, performing administrative tasks in a healthcare setting or performing QA on newly developed software.
 If a process task can be performed ANYWHERE, the Metrilogics Task Rate Calculator will tell you how many "units per hour" can be produced, and how many "minutes per unit" to plan for and manage to.

 The purpose of this page is to provide you, our valued customer, with helpful information to ensure that you can derive meaningful performance management data in minutes (using the Task Rate Calculator) instead of hours, days or weeks (using other more time-consuming time study methods).

 As we receive more customer feedback in the form of suggestions and common questions, these—and our responses—will be featured below in the complete list of "Frequently Asked Questions."
 In the meantime, please review the short list of questions and answers that we've compiled to date, based on preliminary market study input.
 Hopefully, this information will help get you started using the Metrilogics Task Rate Calculator app.

 If you have any questions or suggestions, please send them to email@example.com We will make every attempt to respond within 48 hours to customer emails received.
 If we can't provide a detailed response, we will direct you back to this page, where your question may already be answered as we update the "Frequently Asked Questions" section.